 [(4) Facilities constructed after July 1, 1977 which will house 50 or more occupants needing evacuation assistance (as enforced by the State Fire Marshal)] (3) Effective August 12, 2013, all facilities shall be protected throughout the entire building by an automatic fire extinguishing system.]

 (4) Preventative Maintenance Program.
-All facilities must have a written preventative maintenance program.
+All facilities must have a documented preventative maintenance program.
 This program must include periodic service and testing as recommended by manufacturers and ongoing staff monitoring for evidence of malfunction or deterioration.
 This program shall include but not be limited to the following: building systems, building components, resident care equipment, resident therapy equipment, resident bathing and shower equipment, furniture and furnishings, wheelchairs, walkers, body lifts, scales, electronics, and electrical switches and outlets.
-Further, this program shall include a system where personnel, residents, and others can report repair needs to the administration and the procedures by which facility personnel shall investigate these reports and make corrections as necessary.
+Further, this program shall include a centralized system for reporting and monitoring repairs.

 [(5) Basements—New Facility Construction.
 On new construction of one-story or multi-story facilities scheduled to have basements, the following requirements shall be met: In basements of fire resistive buildings where special fire hazards are identified by fire authorities' review of plans, automatic sprinkler protection shall be required as indicated by the fire authority.]